Our Team

 Prior to training as a consultant, Daniel spent many years undertaking active ecosystem restoration works throughout many areas of Victoria, coming to specialise in Grassland and Grassy Woodlands to the north and west of Melbourne.
 Daniel has been involved in a considerable amount of conservation restoration activities including sensitive weed control.
 Many of these projects involved working closely with land managers to develop a program of works which would meet the long-term restoration objectives of the site and include a diverse range of best practice restoration techniques.

-Adrian Lamande
+Adrian Lamandé

-Senior Consulting Ecologist & Botanist
+Senior Botanist & Consulting Ecologist

 %C2%BB%7D-%7BFilename%20number%20suffix%C2%BB%7D.jpg)